adeelahmad94/pulseoximeter_max30102/README.md

 A big head-scratcher was inconsistent readings by the sensor and upon investigation, i came across this great thread: https://github.com/aromring/MAX30102_by_RF/issues/13#issue-601473302

-MAX30102 replice breakout boards may have swapped IR and RED LEDs (mine has this issue).
+MAX30102 replica breakout boards may have swapped IR and RED LEDs (mine has this issue).
 The work around is a single line fix but finding it may take a whole lot of time if one isn't aware of this.
 So keep and eye out.